theamiteshtripathi/PatientInsight/docs/README.md

 - Automatic embedding generation and storage
 - Seamless integration with Pinecone vector database
 - Real-time updates to the retrieval system
+- With the new embeddings, we will be able to generate more accurate doctor reports as the retrival score might improve.

 ### Implementation Benefits
 1. **Continuous Adaptation**